syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-positioning.md

 ### SfPopupLayout.Show(x-position, y-position)

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.Show(x-position, y-position)`.
+To open the SfPopupLayout in specific X,Y coordinates, use the `SfPopupLayout.Show(x-position, y-position)` property as in the following code sample.

 {% highlight c# %}